The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Catalogue Access and Intended Use

 \section{Catalogue Access and Intended Use}

-The \catname\; catalogues are presented in HDF5 format and can be accessed at \url{https://zenodo.org/record/6601211#.Ypjd6pDMLhM}.
+The \catname\; catalogues are presented in HDF5 format and can be accessed on Zenodo at \url{https://zenodo.org/record/7563623#.Y8_2my9h2yA}.
 There are two separate catalogues, one for transients and one for hosts, which can be cross-matched to access the complete associated host-transient information.
 The properties of the transient and host catalogue are listed in Tables~\ref{tbl:transient_cat_schema} and \ref{tbl:host_cat_schema}, respectively.
 Each transient in the catalogue is assigned a unique transient ID (\texttt{TID}) and each host a unique galaxy ID (\texttt{GID}), which are reported in both catalogues to enable cross-matching.
-If an event is unassociated using our pipeline, we populate the host properties with filler values ($-999$ for most properties, and $99$ for photometry in each LSST passband).
+If an event is considered hostless using our pipeline, we include an associated entry in the host catalogue with a unique \texttt{GID}, but populate the host properties with filler values ($999$).

-We additionally provide the original \texttt{dc2ID} of each galaxy in the CosmoDC2 catalogue, so that users can query the CosmoDC2 image simulations \footnote{\texttt{CosmoDC2\_v1.1.4\_image} at \url{https://data.lsstdesc.org/doc/cosmodc2}.} for additional properties.
+We additionally provide \texttt{dc2ID}, the original ID of each galaxy within the CosmoDC2 catalogue, so that users can query the CosmoDC2 image simulations\footnote{\texttt{CosmoDC2\_v1.1.4\_image} at \url{https://data.lsstdesc.org/doc/cosmodc2}.} for additional properties.
 For example, although SCOTCH erases the realistic position information of host galaxies due to the necessary repeat use of \texttt{HOSTLIB} galaxies (see \textsection \ref{sec:SNANA}), if a user is interested in the original position and large-scale environment of a galaxy, e.g. to check whether the galaxy was a cluster member, they may retrieve the relevant information from CosmoDC2.
 A user in need of host galaxy SED information may access the original CosmoDC2 SED, find the amount that the galaxy's redshift has changed from CosmoDC2 to SCOTCH, and red- or blue-shift the SED accordingly.
-However, we warn that for \textit{kilonova} hosts in particular, the magnitude and colours of SCOTCH hosts are \textit{not} directly traceable to the CosmoDC2 native values, as the kilonovae host magnitudes in SCOTCH have been shifted (\textsection~\ref{subsec:KN}).
+However, we warn that for \textit{kilonova} hosts in particular, the magnitude and colours of SCOTCH hosts are \textit{not} directly traceable to the CosmoDC2 native values, as the kilonova host galaxy magnitudes in SCOTCH have been shifted (\textsection\ref{subsec:KN}).
+In the case of hostless events, the \texttt{dc2ID} of the galaxy which was rejected by the $d_{\mathrm{DLR}}$ threshold is included in order to enable fetching information about the rejected host.